-In 2018, the European paper and cardboard recycling rate was 83% - the highest of any packaging material.
+In 2021, the European paper-based packaging recycling rate was 83% - the highest of any packaging material.

-Eurostat, 20186
+Eurostat, 2021

 Paper and cardboard is the most recycled packaging material in Europe.
-In 2018, 82.9% of all paper and cardboard was recycled, outperforming metallic packaging (80.1%), glass packaging (74.7%) and far exceeding that of plastic packaging (41.8%).7
+In 2021, 83% of all paper-based packaging was recycled, outperforming metallic packaging (75%), glass packaging (74%), and far exceeding that of plastic packaging (41%).3

-Looking back at the progress made since 1998 - the base year for the first voluntary commitment set in the European Declaration on Paper Recycling - paper recycling has increased by 40% (16 million tonnes).8 Thanks to its leading recycling rate and developed collection systems, paper packaging production in Europe utilises an exceptional amount of recycled content.
+Looking back at the progress made since 1998 - the base year for the first voluntary commitment set in the European Declaration on Paper Recycling - paper recycling has increased by 37% (14.9 million tonnes).4 Thanks to its leading recycling rate and developed collection systems, paper packaging production in Europe utilises an exceptional amount of recycled content.

-94% of the fibre used to produce corrugated board in Europe comes from paper for recycling.
-Carton board utilises 35% paper for recycling.
+95% of the fibre used to produce containerboard in Europe comes from paper for recycling.
+Carton board utilises 39% paper for recycling.

-CEPI, 20209
+CEPI Keystatistics, 2023

-In Europe, paper fibres are recycled and re-used 3.8 times on average.10 However, laboratory experiments have shown fibres can be recycled significantly more, up to 25 times.11 Developing efficiencies in recycling processes, improving collection systems and increasing consumer action may one day help realise this potential.
+In Europe, paper fibres were recycled and reused 3.5 times on average in 2022.4 However, laboratory experiments have shown fibres can be recycled significantly more, up to 25 times.5 Developing efficiencies in recycling processes, improving collection systems and increasing consumer action may one day help realise this potential.

-Even with such a high recycling rate, the fibre-based packaging value chain remains focused on improving this further.
+Even with such a high recycling rate, the fibrebased packaging value chain remains focused on improving this further.